getlantern/browsersunbounded/README.md

 12. To start the wasm client in "headless" mode (no [embed ui](#nail_careart-ui-quickstart-for-devs)): Start **Google Chrome**.
 Navigate to `localhost:9000`.
 The web widget loads, accesses Freddie, finds your desktop client, signals, and establishes several WebRTC connections.
 Pop open the console and you'll see all the things going on.
-To start the wasm client with the embed ui, follow the UI quickstart.
+Alternatively, to start the wasm client wrapped in the embed ui, follow the [UI quickstart](#nail_careart-ui-quickstart-for-devs).

 13. Start **Mozilla Firefox**.
 Use the browser as you normally would, visiting all your favorite websites.
 Your traffic is proxied in a chain: Firefox -> local HTTP proxy -> desktop client ->